Holistic Foodie

 Paleo Chocolate Cookies + Ice Cream Sandwiches

-paleo chocolate cookies In order for these paleo cookies to work, I needed to ditch my tried and true flours like spelt and oat flour.
-I don’t work too much with almond flour or tapioca because they are kind of intimidating.
-But, after doing a bit of research on tapioca I quickly discovered that this magical flour was capable of some truly amazing things.
-It is mainly all carbohydrate as it is derived from cassava root, so it doesn’t offer up as much nutrition as other flours could in my opinion, but hey it works.
+In order for these paleo cookies to work, I needed to ditch my tried and true flours like spelt and oat flour.
+I don't work too much with almond flour or tapioca because they are kind of intimidating.
+But, after doing a bit of research on tapioca I quickly discovered that this flour was capable of a lot.
+It is mainly all carbohydrate as it is derived from cassava root, so it doesn't offer up as much nutrition as other flours could in my opinion, but it works.
 Also, these are chocolate cookies after all not a kale salad, right.
-The other good thing about tapioca flour is that it is almost entirely flavourless, so it works well in a cookie recipe where you want to taste the other flavours. paleo chocolate cookies
+The other good thing about tapioca flour is that it is almost entirely flavourless.
+So it works well in a cookie recipe where you want to taste the other flavours.

 Cassava and Tapioca Flours:

-I know cassava seems to be all the rage right now, *cough* *cough* Siete chips.
-But it isn’t my first choice in most cases.
-That’s because there isn’t a whole lot of fibre in them.
+I know cassava seems to be all the rage right now.
+But it isn't my first choice in most cases.
+That's because there isn't a whole lot of fibre in them.
 Fibre is your BFF and so many people are not getting enough of it.
-So unless you are following a grain free diet for some reason, I don’t think its necessary for most people to eat cassava everything.
-I will say, I have bought these chips and thought they were really tasty but they’re hard to find in Toronto so the price on them just isn’t justified for me.
-I don’t follow a grain free or gluten free diet so I am ok using corn tortillas when I am in the mood for a little chip and guac action.
-Most of the foods I eat are gluten free by nature of how I cook and eat, but I also will never say no to a good piece of sourdough.
+So unless you are following a grain free diet for some reason, I don't think it's necessary for most people to eat cassava everything.
+I don't follow a grain free or gluten free diet so I am ok using corn tortillas when I am in the mood for a little chip and guac action.
+Most of the foods I eat are gluten free by nature of how I cook and eat.
+But I also will never say no to a good piece of sourdough or bowl of pasta.
 Ya feel me?

 Eating Foods that You Enjoy: